 What do you want to achieve before you die?

-I prefer to live for the today and the tomorrow and work on my ambitions according to them.
-There is a Greek adage saying: “When people make plans, the God laughs at them.”
-This folk quote illustrates perfectly how our lives change everyday in ways we hadn’t planned.
+I prefer to live for today and tomorrow and work on my ambitions according to them.
+There is a Greek adage saying: “When people make plans, God laughs at them.”
+This folk quote illustrates perfectly how our lives change every day in ways we hadn’t planned.
 At the end of the day, no one can predict if the day we will die is tomorrow or after many years.

 One for the road… What are you unafraid of?

 I am unafraid of taking challenges.
 They always end up to something new and fun.
 But if even not, I always learn something from the process.